MrR0807/Notes/AWS/AWS-test-ideas.md

 * Cross account bucket access.
 * Cross account encryption and decryption when placing files into bucket.
 * Run CloudWatch Agent for EC2.
+* S3 encryption using your own KMS key.